FOR AGES 3 YEARS TO 18 YEARS

 The ‘Verband für Kleine Münsterländer Vorstehhunde’ (that is, the first Club for Small Munsterlander Pointing Dogs) came into being on 17 March 1912.
 The primary objective of the Small Munsterlander Club was promoting the true breeding of the small pointing dog and its purity.

-As history would have it, the 19th-century dog of German origin has gained admiration for its highly developed skill set and caliber in multiples roles of a retriever, tracker, and also for pointing out a hunt to aid its hunter.
+As history would have it, the 19th-century dog of German origin has gained admiration for its highly developed skill set and caliber in multiples roles of a retriever, and tracker, and also for pointing out a hunt to aid its hunter.
 Ultimately, it is the perfect cuddly companion who would find its place in the master's lap or at the feet.

-The dog breed has been categorized as a spaniel as it draws several similarities with the spaniels.
-In appearance, the Small Munsterlanders resemble the English springer spaniels.
+The dog breed has been categorized as a spaniel as it draws several similarities with the Spaniels.
+In appearance, the Small Munsterlanders resemble the English springer Spaniels.
 They also possess the qualities of being gentle, affectionate, lovable, obedient, and intelligent.
 However, the Munsterlanders also come with the abilities of a gun dog.
 They can flush, retrieve, and point their game or hunt.

 Brittany standing at a height of 17.5-20.5 in (44-52 cm) is the smallest pointer.
 The breed has its origins in northwest France.
 The Kleiner Münsterländer is popularly considered to be one of the smallest pointer breeds with its origins in Germany.